Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Evaluation of viscosity and elastic force around the impactor

-where $\bm{U}_i$ is calculated as follows: For each time $t$, an additional equilibration step is introduced where we freeze the motion of the impactor and allow the suspended particles to equilibrate.
-Thus, the particle configuration from the LBM simulation at each time $t$, $\bm{r}_i (t)$, is considered as the initial condition in the equilibration process, i.e. $\bm{r}_i (t,s=0)$.
-At each increment of the equilibration process $s+\Delta s$, $\bm{r}_i (t,s)$ is updated considering only the hydrodynamic lubrication, normal and tangential contacts, until the condition is reached where the average overlap between particles $\langle \delta_n^i \rangle$ is less than a threshold $\delta^{th}$, at $s=s_{th}$.
-Then the displacement from the equilibrium of particle $i$ at time $t$ is defined as
+Here, $\bm{U}_i$ is calculated as follows: For each time $t$, an additional equilibration step is introduced where we freeze the motion of the impactor and allow the suspended particles to equilibrate.
+Thus, the particle configuration from the LBM-DEM simulation at each time $t$, $\bm{r}_i (t)$, is considered as the initial condition in the equilibration process, i.e. $\bm{r}_i (t,s=0)$.
+During the equilibration process from $s$ to $s+\Delta s$, $\bm{r}_i (t,s)$ is updated considering only the hydrodynamic lubrication, normal and tangential contact forces until the equilibrium condition is reached where the average overlap between particles $\langle \delta_n^i \rangle$ is less than a threshold $\delta^{\rm th}$ at $s=s_{\rm th}$.
+Then, the displacement from the equilibrium of particle $i$ at time $t$ is defined as

-where the second term on the right hand side of Eq. \eqref{eq:dis} is the equilibrated position.
+where the second term on the RHS of Eq. \eqref{eq:dis} is the equilibrated position.

 Once the flow field is obtained, the symmetric part of the local strain rate tensor can be obtained $\overleftrightarrow{D} (\bm{r})$.

 Meanwhile, the local strain tensor $\overleftrightarrow{L} (\bm{r})$ is defined as